ilyasotkov/rails-react-boilerplate/README.md

 If you make any changes to the Gemfile, then run `docker-compose build` after to install the gems.

-React components will hot-reload as expected, and normal `.erb` Rails views will be auto-reloaded on change using `guard-livereload` gem.
+React components will hot-reload as expected, and normal `.erb` Rails views will auto-reload using `guard-livereload` gem.

 ## Production